Y-YDev/DD5-Generator/README.md

 Treasure generation is based on the following website: https://5e-drs.fr/les-tresors/

-The general drop table has not yet been implemented.

 The file folder contains the generation tables used by the app (taken from the site and formatted)

 ## How to run